An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants

-The final step in the proof of Theorem \ref{thm:ExistenceOfSplicedEndsModuli} is to use the isotopy provided by the gluing and centering maps to piece together the spliced end $W_\ka$ with the actual moduli space $\barM^{s,\natural}_{\ka}(\delta)$.
+The final step in the proof of Theorem \ref{thm:ExistenceOfSplicedEndsModuli} is to use the isotopy provided by the gluing and centering maps to attach the spliced end, $W_\ka$, to the original moduli space $\barM^{s,\natural}_{\ka}(S^4,\delta)$.

-We first construct the isotopy of $W_\ka$ in $\bar\sB^s_{\ka}(\delta)$.
+We first construct the isotopy of $W_\ka$ in $\bar\sB^s_{\ka}(S^4,\delta)$.